-

 - All beneficiaries are legal owners of the trust property, and all legal owners are beneficiaries of the bare trust.

-- The legal owner is an individual, the property is real property held for the use or benefit of their spouse or common-law partner, and that property could be designated as the owner’s principal residence.
+- The legal owner is an individual, the property is real or immovable property held for the use or benefit of their spouse or common-law partner, and that property could be designated as the owner’s principal residence.

 - Where a non-profit organization holds funds received from the federal or provincial governments for the use or benefit of other non-profit organizations.